NickCis/nckweb.com.ar/content/blog/you-dont-want-to-keep-all-of-your-eggs-in-one-basket-razzle-plugin/index.md

     ├── Component.desktop.js
     └── Component.mobile.js

+So, when mobile's render is called, it will run the bundle with the `Component.mobile.js` and when the desktop's one is called, the bundle with `Component.desktop.js` will be used.

-The full example can be found on[ github](https://github.com/NickCis/razzle-plugin-device-specific-bundles/tree/master/example).
+The full example can be found on [github](https://github.com/NickCis/razzle-plugin-device-specific-bundles/tree/master/example).

 ***